tsuku-dev/tsuku/docs/DESIGN-platform-tuple-support.md

 - **darwin/amd64** (Intel Mac): Homebrew installed at `/usr/local`

 These architectural differences can require different install commands or package managers, but the current implementation only allows OS-level keys like `darwin` or `linux`.

-Similarly, the step-level `when` clause (defined in `Step.When` but currently undocumented and unused) only supports `os` and `arch` arrays for independent filtering, not platform tuples that combine both dimensions.

 ### Current Limitation